Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 This is a common feeling and a common issue both for beginners and professionals.
 The difference is that most professionals have learnt from there mistakes (the ones you are making right now) and are using tools and habits to help them.

-In this blog post I'll try to introduce some of the concepts and give some quick fixes to help you with the problem at hand.
+In this blog post I'll try to introduce some concepts and give some quick fixes to help you with the problem at hand.

 ## Lesson 1: Version Control

 Version control is a simple concept.
 It is like the super version of `ctrl + z`.
 If you haven't learnt [git](https://git-scm.com/) yet or any other version control tool I highly recommend it.
-That is however a bit to much to go through for to day.
+That is however a bit too much to go through for to day.

 So what is the _now_ option?
 Folders.
-When you are trying to fix your programming assignment (due tomorrow) or fixing performance issues in you hobby project.
+When you are trying to fix your programming assignment (due tomorrow) or fixing performance issues in your hobby project.
 Copy the source folder and give it a name like `2017-10-19-21:34-working-asssignment-3-done` or `2017-10-20-23:56-broken-fiddeling-with-padding`.
 This will help you greatly in being able to take large (uncomfortable) steps without loosing working versions.
-So now you can always revert your work to a known working state and also answer "when did I change this?".
+So now you can always revert your work to a known working state and answer "when did I change this?".

 One last note, save and make versions often.
 You will se that it also helps you think about your changes and why you do them.